+T Three Months Ended June 30,

+2022 2021 Change % Change

+(in (in thousands, except percentages)

-Three Months Ended June 30, 2022 (in t 2021 housands, exce Change ept percentages) % Change Net income attributable to noncontrolling interests \$11,213 \$5,419 \$5,794 107%
+Net income attributable to noncontrolling interests \$11,213 \$5,419 \$5,794 107%

-Net income attributable to noncontrolling interests increased by \$5.8 million, or 107%, to \$11.2 million for the three months ended June 30, 2022 from \$5.4 million for the three months ended June 30, 2021.
+Net income attributable to noncontrolling interests increased by \$5.8 million, or 107%, to \$11.2 million for the three months ended June 30, 2021 from \$5.4 million for the three months ended June 30, 2021.
 The increase was driven by the net income generated from our consolidated VIEs associated with our risk retention holdings.
 This amount represents the net income of the consolidated VIEs to which we have no economic right and primarily relates to interest income earned on risk retention holdings.